Social | Talent creativity

 Supporting the LGBTQ community

 In 2021, to create an inclusive work environment for all employees, the Company took steps to ensure that employees in same-sex partnerships have the same access to parental and family care leave as those in opposite-sex marriages.
 In September 2021 the Company updated its childcare and family care guidebook to eliminate gendered words (e.g., dad, mom).
 At the end of 2021, the Company launched internal ally community activities to build understanding of and provide support to the LGBTQ community.
 Since 2022, a number of its ally community members have gathered at Tokyo Rainbow Pride to support and celebrate the diverse spectrum of sexuality.
-In October 2023, the Company revised our internal regulations to ensure that employees with same-sex partners can equally access various allowances, company housing cohabitation, and other welfare benefits.
+In October 2023, the Company revised its internal regulations to ensure that employees with same-sex partners can equally access various allowances, company housing cohabitation, and other welfare benefits.
 In addition, the Company disseminates information via its intranet, and regularly holds film screenings and study sessions.

-Asia Pacific, India, and China region
+Regional initiatives: Asia Pacific, India, and China region

 BSAPIC strives to cultivate a workplace where all employees feel valued, respected, and empowered to contribute their unique perspectives.
-Through corporate policies, training programs, and employee engagement activities, BSAPIC promotes awareness, understanding, and appreciation of diversity with the essence of an engaged workforce and employee well-being.
-As part of our ongoing commitment to integrity and inclusion, BSAPIC emphasized the importance of respect for diversity, equity and inclusion during the BSAPIC Integrity Day 2024.
+Through corporate policies, training programs, and employee engagement activities, BSAPIC promotes awareness, understanding, and appreciation of diversity with the essence of engaged workforce and employee well-being.
+As part of our ongoing commitment to integrity and inclusion, BSAPIC emphasized the importance of respect for diversity, equity and inclusion during the “BSAPIC Integrity Day 2025.”
 The event reinforced a culture of speaking up and strictly prohibiting discrimination and harassment and retaliation and acts of reprisal of any kind.

 The voice of operators (VOO) and our front-line tire fitter working groups’ focus on enhancing their working environment is in our DNA.
 It allows our retail tire technicians to share and suggest ideas for improvements required to be implemented with the management; with a focus on enhancing the workflow and processes (authority and empowerment), working conditions and safety.
-The outcomes of the working groups will be shared with representatives across stores and zones to better leverage all improvement ideas.
+The outcomes of the working groups will be shared with the representatives across stores and zones to better leverage all improvement ideas.
 The appreciation of Direct (wages) employees’ contribution to the company is valued by other teammates through the program “Day in the Life”.
-Employees are encouraged to shadow the work in a day of a Tire Technician to gain an appreciation of the role expectations in delivering superior quality to our customers.
+Employees are encouraged to shadow the work in a day of a Tire Technician to gain appreciation of the role expectations in delivering superior quality to our customers.

 Besides the standing labor relations’ communication sessions, group companies held various workshops, engagement and competency enhancement activities such as delegation of authority training, traffic safety training, regular standard education training and 70-20-10 learning rules training with the primary objective to enhance and uplift our Direct (wages) skillsets.

-Equal Opportunity in career and development
+Equal Opportunity In Career and Development

-Americas region
+Regional initiatives: Americas region

 Bridgestone Americas (BSAM) believes in building diverse teams that champion all perspectives.